Research Philosophy

 The reparametrization pattern is real — but reinterpretation is not the same as redundancy.
 Every paradigm shift begins with reinterpretation, not with novel prediction.
 Copernicus didn't dismiss Ptolemy's epicycles — the planets do trace retrograde loops against the sky.
 The epicycles accurately described what was observed.
 The question was: what arrangement would make these loops emerge naturally?
 The answer (heliocentric orbits with different periods) reproduced the same observations but predicted new things (stellar parallax, Venus phases).

 Similarly, string theory accurately describes certain observations (particle spectrum, force unification, symmetry patterns).
 The Synchronism question isn't “are strings wrong?” — it's “what underlying mechanism would make reality appear string-like?”
 If entities are recurring patterns on a discrete substrate, then strings could be resonance channels in the grid, vibration modes could be oscillation patterns, and extra dimensions could be internal degrees of freedom rather than spatial dimensions.
-The entity criterion (Γ < m) — the one prediction that survived all 13 stress tests — would apply to string states too.
+The entity criterion (Γ < m) survived the internal stress tests but was demoted on prior-art review (2026-05-20): it is the standard Breit–Wigner / Källén–Lehmann narrow-width condition, with Synchronism adding interpretation, not prediction.
+It would “apply” to string states only in the sense that standard resonance physics already does.

 Prediction starts with interpretation.
 The stress tests stripped away what's vocabulary.
 What remains is the question: does this reinterpretation suggest predictions that the original framework doesn't?
 That's the research program.